MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/dnsserver/Add-DnsServerResourceRecord.md

 $dkim2_part2 = $dkim2.Substring(252,$dkim2.Length - 252)

 Add-DnsServerResourceRecord -DescriptiveText "$dkim2_part1`r`n$dkim_part2" -Name sea2048._domainkey -Txt -ZoneName $domain -TimeToLive 0:1:0:0
 ```

-This command adds a mutliline TXT resource record.
-String is split in 252 characters sets and then new line is added in the end which is 2 characters in Windows.
+This command adds a multiline TXT resource record.
+The string is split into 252 character sets and the new line, which is two characters in Windows, is added at the end.

 ## PARAMETERS